 - Centre for Extended Learning (CEL) for programs with online course

-The New Program Timelines Processes (pdf) represents the current minimum timeline to establish a new graduate degree or diploma program based on Fall internal submission/approval.
+The Graduate Program Timelines Processes (pdf) represents the current minimum timeline to establish a new graduate degree or diploma program based on Fall internal submission/approval.
 All items are required steps including: Consultation, document preparation, revision and submissions.
 The process may be shorter for programs that do not require a reviewers’ visit (collaborative programs and diplomas).

 If Ministry of Advanced Education and Skills Development (MAESD) approval of funding is required (this is determined by Institutional Analysis & Planning - IAP), the department and Faculty Financial Officer work with IAP's Budget Planning Resource Team to prepare a Financial Viability Analysis (FVA), and a tuition fee proposal.